sargun4/library-management-system/target/classes/librarymanagementsystem/example/README.md

 - It retrieves the amount of dues that the current member has using currMember.getDues() & stores it in the variable dues.

-- It prompts the user to enter the amount they want to pay & reads the payment amount using double payment = sc.nextDouble();
+- and then prompts the user to enter the amount they want to pay & reads the payment amount using double payment = sc.nextDouble();

 - It checks if the entered payment amount is less than or equal to zero (payment <= 0).
 If the payment amount is not valid (zero or negative), it prints that the payment amount is invalid & returns.
 If the member is trying to pay more than their dues, it prints that they cannot pay more than their dues, & the function returns.